A New Voice in Hollywood

 Did you get to meet any of the actors in those films?

 Sure, but you have to understand, I grew up in Hollywood, I saw actors and actresses all the time; they never really impressed me.
 But, one meeting I remember was with Ray Milland.
 He had a pretty big career back in the day.
 He was a very personable guy and I got talking to him one day on a set.
-I asked him about his career and he looked at me and told me, "It's all bullshit.
-It's just a job like any other.
-You do the work and somebody else gets rich.
-The only problem with this job is that you get no privacy."
+I asked him about his career and he looked at me and told me, “It’s all bullshit.
+It’s just a job like any other.
+The only problem with this job is that you get no privacy.”
 Those comments have always stuck in my mind.

 What finally lured you into the world of filmmaking?

-You had a friendship with the director of Hell Comes to Frogtown, Donald G. Jackson.
+You had a friendship with the creator of Hell Comes to Frogtown, Donald G. Jackson.
 Tell us about that?

 Don and I met when I was first getting into the filmmaking game.
 To this day I don't know if it was a blessing or a cruse.
 But, we did end up making quite a few films together.